When it comes time for you to get down on your knee to propose, or surprise your loved one with a

 The color grade refers to the whiteness of a diamond.
-The diamond scale starts with "D" being colorless and goes down to "Z" meaning noticeable color.
-Braunschweiger Jewelers tries to keep all engagement ring diamonds "I" or above.
-It is very common to see diamond color grades "H-J" in diamonds set in pendants or earrings but the farther away from "D" the more yellow or brown a diamond can look.
+The diamond scale starts with "D", which is colorless, and goes down to "Z", meaning noticeable color.
+It is very common to see diamond color grades "H-J" in diamonds set in pendants or earrings, but the farther away from "D" color, the more yellow or brown a diamond can look.
 "Fancy Color" diamonds are diamonds that are colored, often canary yellow or blue.
-These diamonds are graded in a different manner then diamonds that are in the colorless family.
+These diamonds are graded in a different manner than diamonds that are in the colorless family.

-Our expert Gemologist and diamond specialist will help guide you in your decision in buying the most beautiful diamond in the quality and characteristics that are most
+Our expert Gemologist and diamond specialists will help guide you in your decision in buying the most beautiful diamond with the quality and characteristics that are most

 important to you.